StormBlessed401/nlp-notes-projects/TFIDF_Notes.md

 **What it tells:**
 How *rare or unique* the word is across **all** documents.

+Words like “the”, “is”, “and” appear in almost every document → they don’t tell us much about the topic.

+Words like “photosynthesis” or “neural network” might appear only in specific documents → they are more important.

+So we want:

+Common words → get small scores

+Rare words → get higher scores

 **Formula:**

 ```
 IDF(word) = log_e (Total number of documents / Number of documents with the word)
 ```
+# Why use Log function:
+ 1. Controls Explosiveness:
+Without log, rare words get huge scores, and common words get tiny scores.
+This imbalance messes things up.
+ Example: If a word appears in 1 out of 1000 docs → 1000/1 = 1000 -->Too extreme.

+With log:
+log(1000)≈6.9 → much more balanced.

+So log flattens the scale, just like a volume knob keeps the music from blasting your ears.

 But the formula goes through a slight change that is adding +1 to the actual idf:
 <img width="1153" height="286" alt="image" src="https://github.com/user-attachments/assets/8d9d8c51-e877-4aaa-9a7c-f2730d24d67b" />